Arun Sarnaik

+Arun Shankarrao Sarnaik (4 October 1935 – 21 June 1984) was an Indian actor and singer who worked in Marathi films.
+In a career spanning 28 years, he is regarded as one of the most successful and accomplished actors in Marathi cinema.
+Sarnaik was the recipient of several accolades, including four Maharashtra State Film Awards.

-Arun Shankarrao Sarnaik (4 October 1935 – 21 June 1984) was an Indian actor and singer from Kolhapur, Maharashtra.
-He was the son of the famous singer "Maharashtrakokil" Pt.
-Shankarao Sarnaik and brother of famous classical singer "Pandit Nivruttibua Sarnaik" from Jaipur Atrauli Gharana (4 July 1912 – 16 February 1994).
+He was the son of the famous singer Pandit Shankarao Sarnaik and brother of famous classical singer Pandit Nivruttibua Sarnaik from Jaipur Atrauli Gharana.
+Along with his acting talent, Sarnaik was noted for his screen presence and appearance, and was considered among the leading men of his era in Marathi cinema.

 Career

-Arun Sarnaik completed his graduation from Ruia College in Mumbai.
+Sarnaik completed his graduation from Ramnarain Ruia College in Mumbai.
 After graduation, he did some work in the engineering factory at Ichalkaranji.
 He entered the acting profession in 1956 as a stage actor in the Marathi play Bhatala Dili Osri by Mo.
 Ga.
 Rangnekar.
 In 1961 he made his movie debut with Shahir Parshuram made by Anant Mane.
-Later, he acted in few films like "Vardakshina" by Dinkar D Patil and "Vithu maza lekurwala" by Datta Dharmadhikari.
+Later, he acted in few films like Vardakshina by Dinkar D. Patil and Vithu Maza Lekurwala by Datta Dharmadhikari.
 He subsequently had lead roles in many Marathi movies starting in the black-and-white film era, and color.
-His song "Pratham tuj pahta" in the Marathi film Mumbaicha Jawai became popular.
+His song "Pratham Tuj Pahta" in the Marathi film Mumbaicha Jawai became popular.

 Sarnaik had a musical background from his father and uncle.
 Arun Sarnaik was also an accomplished Tabla and Harmonium player.
 He also was very active with the Anandagram Charitable institution.
 Bal Thackeray was a great fan of Sarnaik's tabla-playing skills.
 His role of Chief Minister in the movie Sinhasan (1979) which was directed by Jabbar Patel was a milestone for the Marathi film industry.

-Social work

 He was closely associated with NGO Anandgram where he helped needy people.